Featured Lesson Plans and Teaching Resources

 Educational Resources from the Federal Reserve Bank of San Francisco

 The Federal Reserve Bank of San Francisco’s site offers information on the Federal Reserve System and monetary policy with sections for students, teachers, and the general public.
 A highlight from the Student Activities section is “FedVille” which allows students to explore the subject of economics through a fun and interactive game.
-Teacher Resources provides course material and helpful link.
+Another recent game is “Chair the Fed,” in which a student is tasked with adjust rates to balance unemployment and inflation.
+Semi-random events in-game simulate the effects that real-world policy can have on the market.
+Teacher Resources provides course material and helpful links.
 For information on a variety of more specific topics, see the helpful Publications section.

 Games Economists Play